• Skip to primary navigation

 close up overhead of smoked salmon being broken up with a fork

 This style of smoking is referred to as hot smoking since it uses heat and the fish will be fully cooked in the end.
-This is different than lox which has a rawer texture since it uses a salt cure and then adds smoke at a low temperature to add flavor.
-Both are great but we prefer hot smoked salmon since it is more versatile.
-It’s great for eating as an entrée, appetizer, freezing, making dips, adding to recipes, you name it.
+This is different than cold smoked salmon (lox) which has a raw texture since it uses a salt cure and then adds smoke at a low temperature to add flavor without direct heat.
+Hot smoked salmon is great for eating as an entrée, appetizer, freezing, making dips, adding to recipes, you name it.

 overhead vertical of 6 pieces of smoked salmon laid flat on a tray